Mullinville, Kansas: Education

 The community is served by Kiowa County USD 422 public school district.
-Mullinville is home to 21st Century Learning Academy, an accredited virtual school of US$422.
-In 2011, US$422 absorbed the former Mullinville USD 424, which had dissolved.
+Mullinville is home to 21st Century Learning Academy, an accredited virtual school of the same school district.
+In 2011, USD 422 absorbed the former Mullinville USD 424, which had dissolved.

 The Mullinville High School mascot was Tigers.
 The Mullinville Tigers won the following Kansas State High School championships: